Benni-Stauder/remote-controlled-car/src/README.md

 # README - Project source

 ## Overview
-The project's source folder houses all the logic for both the backend and RC car.
-Additionally, this directory includes the main.py script, essential for launching the entire application.
-Executing this script establishes communication between the frontend, backend, and RC car, initiating the polling for input data.
+The project's source folder houses all the logic for both the backend and rc car.
+Additionally, this directory includes the main.py script for launching the application.
+Executing this script establishes communication between the frontend, backend, and rc car and starts the polling for input data.
-Moreover, all networking configurations and input device calibrations are stored in a `config.json` file within the same directory
+Moreover, all networking configurations and input device calibrations are stored in a `config.json` file within this directory.
 ## Files

 - **main.py**